Attention in Geometry: Scalable Spatial Modeling via Adaptive Density Fields and FAISS-Accelerated Kernels

 \section{Abstract}

-Spatial computation in geographic and urban systems increasingly requires query-conditioned, local, interpretable aggregation under metric constraints.
-Many classical approaches and spatial interpolations rely on global summation and treat approximation primarily as an implementation concern, which limits their interpretability and scalability in large-scale settings.
-We put forward Adaptive Density Field (ADF) as a geometric attention framework that formulates spatial aggregation as a query-conditioned, metric-induced attention operator in continuous space.
-Given a set of labelled spatial points with associated scalar scores, ADF defines a continuous influence/intensity field over space.
-For a given query location, the field value is obtained via a local adaptive Gaussian kernel mixture centered on the query's nearest neighbors, where kernel bandwidths are modulated by point-specific scores, such that we can evaluate a scalar value representing local aggregated influence.
-Additionally, approximate nearest-neighbor search is introduced as a complement, which can be implemented with various acceleration algorithms and enables scalable execution while preserving locality.
-The proposed ADF bridges concepts from adaptive kernel methods, classical GIS methods, and the attention mechanisms by reinterpreting spatial influence as geometry-embedded attention, grounded directly in physical distance rather than learnt latent projections.
+Spatial computation in geographic systems increasingly requires query-conditioned, local, interpretable aggregation under metric constraints.
+Many classical approaches rely on global summation and treat approximation as an implementation concern, limiting interpretability and scalability in large-scale.
+We propose Adaptive Density Field (ADF), a geometric attention framework that formulates spatial aggregation as a query-conditioned, metric-induced attention operator in continuous space.
+Given a set of labelled spatial points with associated scalar scores, ADF defines a continuous intensity field over space.
+For a given query location, the field value is obtained via a local adaptive Gaussian kernel mixture centered on the query's nearest neighbors, where kernel bandwidths are modulated by point-specific scores to evaluate local aggregated influence.
+Additionally, approximate nearest-neighbor search is introduced, enabling scalable execution while preserving locality.
+The proposed ADF bridges concepts from adaptive kernel methods, classical GIS methods, and the attention mechanisms by reinterpreting spatial influence as geometry-embedded attention, grounded in physical distance rather than learnt latent projections.
 The proposed framework is formulation-level rather than algorithm-specific, allowing flexible kernel choices, score-to-bandwidth mappings and approximation parameters.
-Thus, this approach provides a unifying perspective on spatial influence modeling that emphasizes structure, scalability, and geometric interpretability, with relevance to geographic information systems, urban analysis, and spatial machine learning.
+This approach provides a unifying perspective on spatial influence modeling that emphasizes structure, scalability, and geometric interpretability, with relevance to geographic information systems and spatial machine learning.